-- Involvement of outside professionals to observe/assess or work with their child e.g. Educational Psychologist; Speech & Language Therapist; SEND Specialists. - Inclusion in the school's programmes e.g. 1:1 Counselling or mentoring; Lego Therapy, Draw and Talk, ELSA. - The SENDCO ensures that all sensitive personal information, about individual pupils and/or their families, e.g. their SEND file, is stored securely and is not freely accessible. - The SENDCO ensures that any documents with sensitive personal information about individual pupils and their families that need to be shared with other professionals outside the school are sent through encrypted, secure emails. - When a pupil with SEND moves to another school, their SEND files are, wherever possible, delivered to the receiving school by hand and a signed file transfer receipt is required from the school.
-If this is not possible, the files are sent by recorded delivery post.
-Should the SENDCo not receive the signed receipt back from the receiving school within 10 working days, this will be followed up with a phone call to the school. - The SENDCO ensures that no sensitive, personal data about individual pupils with SEND is visible anywhere in the school including, offices; staffroom; classrooms, unless it is required for safeguarding e.g. medical needs such as allergies, in which case, explicit consent is gained.
+- Involvement of outside professionals to observe/assess or work with their child e.g. Educational Psychologist; Speech & Language Therapist; SEND Specialists. - Inclusion in the school's programmes e.g. 1:1 Counselling or mentoring; Lego Therapy, Draw and Talk, ELSA. - The SENDCO ensures that all sensitive personal information, about individual pupils and/or their families, e.g. their SEND file, is stored securely and is not freely accessible. - The SENDCO ensures that any documents with sensitive personal information about individual pupils and their families that need to be shared with other professionals outside the school are sent through encrypted, secure emails. - When a pupil with SEND moves to another school, their SEND files are securely transferred within 5 working days and a signed file transfer receipt is required from the receiving school. - The SENDCO ensures that no sensitive, personal data about individual pupils with SEND is visible anywhere in the school including, offices; staffroom; classrooms, unless it is required for safeguarding e.g. medical needs such as allergies, in which case, explicit consent is gained.